talmi/draft-bdmgct-spring-srv6-security/draft-ietf-spring-srv6-security.md

 # Impact

 One of the important aspects of a threat analysis is the potential impact of each threat.
-SRv6 allows for the sending of IPv6 packets via arbitrary paths.
-An attack on SRv6 may cause packets to traverse arbitrary paths within an SR domain.
+SRv6 allows for the forwarding of IPv6 packets via predetermined SR policies, which determine the paths and the processing of these packets.
+An attack on SRv6 may cause packets to traverse arbitrary paths and to be subject to arbitrary processing by SR endpoints within an SR domain.
 This may allow an attacker to perform a number of attacks on the victim networks and hosts that would be mostly unfeasible for a non-SRv6 environment.

 The threat model in [ANSI-Sec] classifies threats according to their potential impact, defining six categories.
 For each of these categories we briefly discuss its applicability to SRv6 attacks.

-- Unauthorized Access: an attack that results in unauthorized access might be achieved by having an attacker leverage SRv6 to circumvent security controls as a result of security devices being unable to enforce security policies in the presence of IPv6 Extension Headers (see [RFC9098]), or by directing packets through paths where packet-filtering policies are not enforced.
+- Unauthorized Access: an attack that results in unauthorized access might be achieved by having an attacker leverage SRv6 to circumvent security controls as a result of security devices being unable to enforce security policies.
+For example, this can occur if packets are directed through paths where packet filtering policies are not enforced, or if some of the security policies are not enforced in the presence of IPv6 Extension Headers.
-- Masquerade: various attacks that result in spoofing or masquerading are possible in IPv6 networks (e.g., [RFC9098]).
+- Masquerade: various attacks that result in spoofing or masquerading are possible in IPv6 networks.
 However, these attacks are not specific to SRv6, and are therefore not within the scope of this document.
 - System Integrity: attacks on SRv6 can manipulate the path and the processing that the packet is subject to, thus compromising the integrity of the system.
 Furthermore, an attack that compromises the control plane and/or the management plane is also a means of impacting the system integrity.
 - Communication Integrity: SRv6 attacks may cause packets to be forwarded through paths that the attacker controls, which may facilitate other attacks that compromise the integrity of user data.
 Integrity protection of user data, which is implemented in higher layers, avoids these aspects, and therefore communication integrity is not within the scope of this document.
 - Confidentiality: as in communication integrity, packets forwarded through unintended paths may traverse nodes controlled by the attacker.
 Since eavesdropping to user data can be avoided by using encryption in higher layers, it is not within the scope of this document.
 However, eavesdropping to a network that uses SRv6 allows the attacker to collect information about SR endpoint addresses, SR policies, and network topologies, is a specific form of reconnaissance